 Demonstrations occur sporadically.
 They may take place in response to political or economic issues, on politically significant holidays, and during international events.

 Iranian security personnel may at times place foreign visitors under surveillance.
 Hotel rooms, telephones, computers, fax machines, and other electronics may be monitored, and personal possessions in hotel rooms may be searched.
 The Iranian authorities may also confiscate cell phones, computers, and other devices.
 U.S. citizens should consider not taking electronic devices to Iran or deleting personal information from them beforehand.

 Iran is prone to earthquakes, many of them severe.
 To learn more about the seismic regions of Iran, including the most recent earthquakes, please visit the U.S. Geological Survey website.

 Report crimes to the local police at 110 and contact the Swiss Foreign Interests Section at (98) (21) 2254-2178.
 Remember that local authorities are responsible for investigating and prosecuting the crime.

 The local equivalent to the “911” emergency line in Iran is: 115 for ambulance service, 125 for fire, and 110 for police.
 English speakers, however, are generally unavailable.
 See our webpage on help for U.S. victims of crime overseas.

-Domestic Violence: U.S. citizen victims of domestic violence may contact the Swiss Foreign Interests Section for assistance.
-U.S. citizens should keep in mind, however, that the Foreign Interests Section may be able to provide limited assistance only and that Iranian law does not specifically prohibit domestic violence.
-Iranian authorities consider domestic violence to be a private matter and seldom discuss it publicly.
+Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the Swiss Foreign Interests Section for assistance.
+U.S. citizens should note that the Foreign Interests Section may be able to provide limited assistance only and that Iranian law does not prohibit domestic violence.

 Examples of local laws that you may be unfamiliar with include: